Medical expert of the article

 How to examine?

-Treatment of actinomycosis of the pharynx, as a rule, is complex.
-It includes surgical methods, methods of increasing specific immunity by using actinolysate or other nonspecific immunomodulators, stimulating and restorative therapy.
-In complex treatment iodine preparations (potassium iodide), antibiotics of the penicillin group (benzylpenicillin, phenoxymethylnenicillin), antimicrobial agents in combinations (co-trimoxazole), tetracyclines (doxycycline, metacyclin), desensitizing drugs, physiotherapy methods, including topical X-ray therapy, diathermocoagulation, galvanocaustic.
-The volume and nature of surgical intervention with actinomycosis depends on the form of the disease, the localization of its foci and the resulting secondary and purulent and septic complications that are life-threatening.
+Treatment of actinomycosis of the pharynx is usually complex.
+It includes surgical methods, methods of increasing specific immunity by using actinolysate or other non-specific immunomodulators, stimulating and restorative therapy.
+In complex treatment, iodine preparations (potassium iodide), antibiotics of the penicillin group (benzylpenicillin, phenoxymethylpentane), antimicrobial agents in combinations (co-trimoxazole), tetracyclines (doxycycline, metacycline), desensitizing drugs, physiotherapeutic methods, including local X-ray therapy, diathermocoagulation, galvanocautery are used.
+The scope and nature of surgical intervention in actinomycosis depend on the form of the disease, the localization of its foci and the resulting life-threatening secondary purulent and septic complications.

 How to prevent actinomycosis of the pharynx?

-Prevention consists in the sanation of the oral cavity, removal of foci of purulent infection, increasing the body's resistance.
-A definite value for the prevention of actinomycosis is the use of respirators when performing "dusty" agricultural works on haylofts, elevators, etc.
+Prevention consists of oral cavity sanitation, elimination of foci of purulent infection, and increasing the body's resistance.
+Of particular importance for the prevention of actinomycosis is the use of respirators when performing "dusty" agricultural work in haylofts, elevators, etc.

-The prognosis for life with actinomycosis of maxillofacial localization is usually favorable.
-The prognosis becomes serious in the event of infiltrates in the area of the entrance to the larynx, next to the main blood vessels, with the defeat of vital internal organs.
+The prognosis for life with actinomycosis of the maxillofacial localization is, as a rule, favorable.
+The prognosis becomes serious when infiltrates occur in the area of the entrance to the larynx, in the vicinity of the main blood vessels, when vital internal organs are affected.